bodik/sner4/README.md

 Scheduler provides workload configuration and distribution mechanism throug definitions of Tasks, Queues, Exclusions and Jobs.

-* **Queue** -- an agent module configuration, scheduling specs (group_size, priority, active) and list of targets.
-Each module has a different target specification, see corresponding module implementation docstrings for details.
+* **Queue** -- an agent module configuration (yaml encoded), scheduling specs (group_size, priority, active) and list of targets.
+Each module has a different config and target specification, see corresponding module implementation for details.

 * **Excl** (exclusion) -- CIDR or regex targets exclusion specifications.
 During continuous recons, some parts of monitored networks must be avoided for